-Also, Celebrities from Scarlett Johansson to Anne Hathaway have been setting trends to this style statement.
-But, with this trend of dyeing the hair blonde, comes many questions to us people.
+Also, Celebrities from Scarlett Johansson to Anne Hathaway have been setting trends in this style statement.
+But, with this trend of dyeing hair blonde, comes many questions for us people.

 This article includes how blonde dye works on different hair colors.
 Also, it includes the basics of dyeing your hair that you need to know before you dye your hair.